 Both subsidiaries are part of Chicago-based Exelon Corp., one of the nation’s largest electric utilities with more than $17 billion in annual revenues.
-The company has one of the industry’s largest portfolios of electricity generation capacity, including nearly 19,000 MW of zero-emissions capacity in the Midwest and Mid-Atlantic regions. www.exeloncorp.com
+The company has one of the industry’s largest portfolios of electricity generation capacity, including nearly 19,000 MW of zero-emissions capacity in the Midwest and Mid-Atlantic regions.
+For more information, please visit http://www.exeloncorp.com.

 GE is one of the world’s leading wind turbine suppliers and works closely with customers to achieve mutual growth and success.
-The company started with their first steam turbine in 1901 and now has over 5,500 wind and 3,600 hydro turbines. www.geenergy.com
+The company started with their first steam turbine in 1901 and now has over 5,500 wind and 3,600 hydro turbines.
+For more information about GE, please visit http://www.geenergy.com

 Infinity Wind was established in order to provide landowners the opportunity to partake in the renewable energy industry, and more specifically, with wind energy projects.
-The company’s principal focus is to identify potential wind energy project sites and perform the work necessary to develop possible projects for delivery to market. www.infinitywind.com
+The company’s principal focus is to identify potential wind energy project sites and perform the work necessary to develop possible projects for delivery to market.
+To learn more about Infinity, visit, http://www.infinitywind.com.